MarcL/djcruze.co.uk/src/pages/podcasts/2007-05-30-episode-31-sweet-harmony.md

 # Media details
 ###################################
 media:
-  content: "audio/podcasts/Cruze_Podcast031_300507.mp3"
+  content: 'audio/podcasts/Cruze_Podcast031_300507.mp3'
-  length: "00:58:43"
+  length: '00:58:43'
-  keywords: ""
+  keywords: ''
   tracklist:
-    - "DJ DLG – Your Eyes (Original Mix) – Eyezcream Recordings"
+    - 'DJ DLG – Your Eyes (Original Mix) – Eyezcream Recordings'
-    - "Richard Grey – Warped Bass (Club Mix) – Apollo"
+    - 'Richard Grey – Warped Bass (Club Mix) – Apollo'
-    - "Rogue Traders – Way To Go (My Digital Enemy Mix) – Ariola"
+    - 'Rogue Traders – Way To Go (My Digital Enemy Mix) – Ariola'
-    - "Larry Tee – Licky (Herve Goes Low Mix) – Good Stuff"
+    - 'Larry Tee – Licky (Herve Goes Low Mix) – Good Stuff'
-    - "Don Diablow – Blow (Mason Remix) – Gut"
+    - 'Don Diablow – Blow (Mason Remix) – Gut'
-    - "Chris Lake – Carry Me Away (Original Club Mix) – Rising Music"
+    - 'Chris Lake – Carry Me Away (Original Club Mix) – Rising Music'
-    - "Alibi vs Rockerfeller – Sexual Healing (Dennis Christopher Club Mix) – Gusto"
+    - 'Alibi vs Rockerfeller – Sexual Healing (Dennis Christopher Club Mix) – Gusto'
-    - "Armand Van Helden – NYC Beat (Original Mix) – Southern Fried Recordings"
+    - 'Armand Van Helden – NYC Beat (Original Mix) – Southern Fried Recordings'
     - "Calvin Harris – The Girls (Mickey Slim's Bomb Squad Mix) – Fly Eye"
-    - "Mighty Dub Katz – Magic Carpet Ride (Young Punx Remix) – Southern Fried Recordings"
+    - 'Mighty Dub Katz – Magic Carpet Ride (Young Punx Remix) – Southern Fried Recordings'
-    - "Cruze classic from 1991:"
+    - 'Cruze classic from 1991:'
-    - "Liquid – Sweet Harmony – XL Recordings"
+    - 'Liquid – Sweet Harmony – XL Recordings'
 ---

 Well this one took a long time didn't it?
 Two months to get the podcast online is far too long I know but life has been a bit crazy at the moment.
 Our baby is due in just 6 days time so I've been busy preparing our house ready for our new arrival and we can't wait to see if we're having a boy or a girl.
 I'll introduce you all to the mini-Cruze once he or she appears!